Sebastian Luft & Soren Overgaard (Routledge, 2011).

 24. Genetic Phenomenology, Dieter Lohmar

-25. Research Methods in Phenomenology after Husserl, David R. Cerbone
+25. Research Methods in Phenomenology after Husserl, David

 26. Art and Aesthetics, John Brough